Bestra/ember-training-slides/slides.md

 - .property('cats') will only update if the `cats` array is replaced
 - .property('cats.[]') updates if a cat is added or removed
 - .property('cats.@each.name') updates if a cat is added or removed, or if a cat's name is changed

 ---
+# Excercise: Contact model

+- Make a contact for our app

+---
 # Defining Routes